If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 By conditioning and then rinsing your hair upside down, you are not exposing your back to potentially clogging ingredients to latch onto your skin and clog your pores, causing more breakouts.

-It’s worth mentioning that this method probably won’t get rid of severe acne issues because there’s usually more to it, but it is worth trying because at least it will help you eliminate one potential trigger that could be contributing to the overall issue.
+It’s worth mentioning that this method probably won’t get rid of severe acne issues because there’s usually more to it.
+Still, it is worth trying because it will help you eliminate one potential trigger that could be contributing to the overall issue.

 Avoid using heavy moisturizers